mkadeline/mkadeline.github.io/_posts/2017-10-04-Swift-Functions.md

 }
 printMathFunctions(addTwoInts, 2, 3)
 ```
-It appears from this example taken from the Swift docs, that the passed function does not need to be called with any labels, i.e. the ommission is implied.
+It appears from this example taken from the Swift docs, that the passed function does not need to be called with any labels, i.e. the omission is implied.
 I can't find direct confirmation of this but it seems to be the case above.

 **Nested Functions**
 Nested functions are those declared within another function.